learn-co-curriculum/phase-1-using-fetch/README.md

 Part of what makes AJAX complicated to learn is that to understand it _thoroughly_, you need to understand _all_ these components.
 For the moment, however, we're going to gloss over all these pieces in this lesson.
-It just so happens that modern browsers have _abstracte_ all those components into a single function called `fetch()`.
+It just so happens that modern browsers have _abstracted_ all those components into a single function called `fetch()`.
 While someone interviewing to be a front-end developer will be expected to be able to explain all those components above (which we _will_ cover later), while we're getting a hang of things, we're